We went backpacking with suitcases in Italy and it was a mess

 That's the only explanation I have for seeing Mary Kate and Ashley Olsen's "When In Rome" multiple times.

-I got my first taste of the beautiful country during a school trip to Florence, during which my friends and I had a blast recreating scenes from the book, eating gelato, walking along the River Arno and hanging out by the Duomo.
+I got my first taste of the beautiful country during a school trip to Florence, during which my friends and I had a blast recreating scenes from the E.M.
+Forster's novel "Room With A View," eating gelato, walking along the River Arno and hanging out by the Duomo.

 I left craving more.